MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-features.md

 - [Local built-in user accounts](#local-built-in-user-accounts) - The names of local built-in users associated with the `RID 500` and `RID 501` accounts have been updated in this release.
 - Other security features:
   - [Manage secrets in Azure Stack HCI](#manage-secrets-in-azure-stack-hci) - Enables you to create and rotate internal secrets.
-  - [Syslog forwarding](#syslog-forwarding) - Enables you to forward security-related events to a security information and event management (SIEM) system.
+  - [Syslog forwarding of security events](#syslog-forwarding-of-security-events) - Enables you to forward security-related events to a security information and event management (SIEM) system.

 > [!IMPORTANT]
 > Security compliance requires strict log and audit of security events; in Azure Stack HCI, we recommend that customers use our Azure Cloud Sentinel service.
 For more information, see [Microsoft Sentinel](https://azure.microsoft.com/products/microsoft-sentinel).